New Semester, New Start

 The new semester is here.
 It’s time to change out of your pajamas and head back to school.
 While the shock of going to class again is reverberating throughout many students this week, it doesn’t have to be an ordeal that leads to disorganization and further pain as the semester rolls along.
-I borrowed a few study and organizational habits from high school students and my experiences in college to help you all prepare for success in 2018.
+I borrowed a few studies and organizational habits from high school students and my experiences in college to help you all prepare for success in 2018.
 Let’s look at a few ways to start strong again at Pickens Technical College this semester:

-Do What You Have to do to Stay Organized
+Do What You Have To Do To Stay Organized

 Everyone wants to be more organized.
 Everyone puts that down as a New Year’s Resolution.
 But how can you do it?
-Many thought leaders in this subject have all kinds of specific products and services they use to keep their deadlines straight and the schedule together, but in the end, every organization plan is different.
+Many thought leaders in this subject have all kinds of specific products and services they use to keep their deadlines straight and the schedule together, but in the end, every organization’s plan is different.

 First, I have a master calendar.
 It’s a cheap desk calendar that I hang on my wall with thumbtacks.
 You can find all kinds of fancy wall-hanging calendars, but for a simple, no-frills calendar with plenty of space to write in your events and deadlines, I find the desk calendars are the best.
 They also cost a fraction of what the large wall-hanging calendars with pretty decorations cost.